Congressional and Administrative Law Externship

 General course requirements for law students:

 The clinic is open to second year and third year law students.
-It must be taken in conjunction with the Washington University semester in D.C. course on law and policy and the speakers program.
-Students will work full-time in their externship placements, except for required class meetings and meetings with the clinic director; complete all writing assignments, tutorials, and log requirements for the clinic; and attend sessions of the Senate and House, a committee hearing, and a committee markup.
-Students who perform satisfactorily will earn 14 credits (8 credit hours pass/fail; 6 credit hours graded).
+Students will work full-time in their externship placements, except for meetings with the clinic director; complete all writing assignments, tutorials, and log requirements for the clinic; and attend sessions of the Senate and House, a committee hearing, and a committee markup.
+Students who perform satisfactorily will earn 12 credits (9 credit hours pass/fail; 3 credit hours graded).
 Pre-requisite: one course from the Ethics Curriculum.

 STUDENTS: Click here to view information about the Congressional and Adminitrative Law Clinic.
 This handout provides general information that will be helpful for you to know before registering.

 Application information for law students: Click here to view updated information.